-For pediatric indications with associated with growth failure:
+For pediatric indications associated with growth failure:

-- 1. Epiphyseal closure (Bone age≥ 16 years (male), or ≥ 14 years (female) is reached); or - 2.
-Attained any of the following height goals (at any age): [ANY] - a) 5th percentile for adults (65 inches for men and 60 inches for women) - b) 50th percentile for height based on age - c) Expected adult height has not been reached [Mid-parental height = (father's height + mother's height) divided by 2, plus 2.5 inches (male) or minus 2.5 inches (female)] - 3.
-Poor response to treatment, generally defined as an increase in growth velocity of less than 50% from baseline, in the 1st year of therapy; or - 4.
-Prader-Willi syndrome: Evaluation of response to therapy should also take into account whether body composition (i.e., ratio of lean-to fat mass) has significantly improved; or - 5.
+- Epiphyseal closure (Bone age≥ 16 years (male), or ≥ 14 years (female) is reached); or - 2.
+Attained any of the following height goals (at any age): - a) 5th percentile for adults (65 inches for men and 60 inches for women) - b) 50th percentile for height based on age - c) Expected adult height has not been reached [Mid-parental height = (father's height + mother's height) divided by 2, plus 2.5 inches (male) or minus 2.5 inches (female)] - B. Poor response to treatment, generally defined as an increase in growth velocity of less than 50% - from baseline, in the 1st year of therapy; or

+4. Prader-Willi syndrome: Evaluation of response to therapy should also take into account whether body composition (i.e., ratio of lean-to fat mass) has significantly improved; or - 5.
 Increase in height velocity is less than 2.5 cm total growth in 1 year of therapy; or - 6.
 Persistent and uncorrectable problems with adherence to treatment; or - 7.
-Adverse reactions or side effects - 8.
-EXCLUSIONS Short stature in the absence of a GH deficiency or for the majority of other conditions in which GH has not been shown to provide clinical benefits or improvements in functional impairment or long- term health outcomes
+Adverse reactions or side effects